0jonjo/alljobs/README.md

 - [x] 7.
 Headhunter writes comments on the applicant's profile for a job
 - [x] 8.
 Headhunter stars a profile
 - [x] 9.
 Headhunter rejects applicant providing feedback
-10. Headhunter sends proposal to applicant
+- [x] 10.
+Headhunter sends proposal to applicant
 11. Applicant receives feedback if rejected for a job
 12. Candidate receives proposal sent by headhunter
 13. Candidate accepts/rejects proposal